State of the Lesser Slave Watershed

 2015 Technical Update for Lesser Slave Lake

-Throughout 2014 and early 2015 the LSWC worked with Hutchinson Environmental Science Ltd. and other partners to complete a technical update for the Lesser Slave Watershed.
+Throughout 2014 the LSWC worked with Hutchinson Environmental Science Ltd. and other partners to complete a technical update for the Lesser Slave Watershed.

 The report includes: